Blast of Tempest: Manga

-Volume list
+Volumes

 Anime

 The anime began airing on MBS (Animeism block) on October 5, 2012.
 The anime was simulcast with English subtitles on Crunchyroll.
-It has been licensed by Aniplex of America in North America and by Madman Entertainment in Australia.
+It has been licensed by Aniplex of America in North America, by Madman Entertainment in Australia, and by Muse Communication in Southeast Asia.
 For episodes 1–12, the opening theme is "Spirit Inspiration" by Nothing's Carved in Stone while the ending theme is "happy endings" by Kana Hanazawa.
 For episodes 13–24, the opening theme is "Even Though I Love You" (大好きなのに, Daisuki na no ni) by Kylee while the ending theme is "Our Song" (僕たちの歌, Boku-tachi no Uta) by Tomohisa Sako.